darrylsan/Project-4/README.md

 ## Time taken to finish this project

--   1 hour to complete it.
+-   4 hour to complete it.
--   1 Extra hour Tweaking it like increasing font-size, decreasing font-size, increasing margin, padding etc.

 #### Screenshot